-As P2P network involves multiple computers that share the information stored on them, the database of information available is enormous than any other search you make online.
+As the P2P network involves multiple computers that share the information stored on them, the database of information available is enormous than any other search you make online.
 A P2P database hosts numerous files that won’t be available if you search for them otherwise which is why they’re popular in nature.

-When you’re downloading files from a P2P network, you will experience noticeable decrease in internet speed on your device.
-The primary reason is that your internet speeds are dedicated towards downloading the P2P files.
+When you’re downloading files from a P2P network, you will experience a noticeable decrease in internet speed on your device.
+The primary reason is that your internet speeds are dedicated to downloading the P2P files.
 If your P2P application is up and running, it will consume bandwidth either when its downloading files, or sharing (seeding) it with other networked users that need access to files you have stored on your device.

 With any P2P network, security is the main concern as P2P networks are open, allowing anyone to join, putting greater risk on your devices’ and online security.
 Malware is the most common form of software that damages your device.
 When using P2P for downloading files, you must take extreme caution as you’re unsure of the information coming from others’ devices.

 In today’s time, P2P has evolved into modern P2P networks, it’s actually faster when more users download a file.
 Instead of taking the whole file from one user, you’re taking smaller pieces from hundreds or thousands of others.
 Even if they only have a little bandwidth to spare for you, the combined connections mean you get the maximum speed possible.
 Then you, in turn, contribute to distribute the file again.

 - Public Distribution For Accessing Public data like Internet Archive

 - Exploring Academic Datasets

 - Pushing software updates.